Secrets and Lies

 • something will happen under the hood, beyond your (immediate) knowledge;

 Going up another level we meet the C++ language, with a greater deal of things working below the horizon.
-For example constructors implicitly call parent class constructors; destructors for objects instantiates as automatic variables (i.e. on the stack) are invoked when the execution leaves the scope where the objects had been instantiated.
+For example, constructors implicitly call parent class constructors; destructors for objects instantiated as automatic variables (i.e. on the stack) are invoked when the execution leaves the scope where the objects had been instantiated.

-If you are a bit fluent in C++ these implicit rules are likely not to surprise neither to harm you.
-If you consider a traditional programming language such as C, Pascal or even Basic (!), you will notice quite a difference.
-In traditional language you cannot define code that is executed without an explicit invocation.
-C++ (and Java for the matter) is more powerful and expressive by hiding the explicit invocation.
+If you are a bit fluent in C++ these implicit rules are likely not to surprise or to harm you.
+If you consider a traditional programming language such as C, Pascal, or even Basic (!), you will notice quite a difference.
+In traditional language, you cannot define code that is executed without an explicit invocation.
+C++ (and Java for that matter) is more powerful and expressive by hiding the explicit invocation.

-In many scripting languages (such as Python, Lua, unix shell, PHP… I think the list could go on for very long) you don’t have to declare variables.
-Moreover if you use a variable that has not yet been assigned you get it initialized by default.
-Usually an empty string, a null value or zero, it depends on the language.
+In many scripting languages (such as Python, Lua, Unix shell, PHP… I think the list could go on for very long) you don’t have to declare variables.
+Moreover, if you use a variable that has not yet been assigned you get it initialized by default.
+Usually an empty string, a null value, or zero, depends on the language.
 This could be considered handy so that the programmer could save a bunch of keystrokes and concentrate on the algorithm core.
-I prefer to consider it harmful because it can hide one or more potential error.
+I prefer to consider it harmful because it can hide one or more potential errors.
 Take the following pseudo-code as an example

 {